HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 available upon demand.

-JAIBG Grantees are required to complete aril keep on file, as appropriate, the
+JAIBG Grantees are required to complete and keep on file, as appropriate, the

 to be used to verify persons employed by the recipient are eligible to work in the United